1) Kevin Willis

 4) Jamal Crawford

-When the NBA re-convened its ’19-’20 season in “The Bubble,” Haslem and Crawford officially become the two oldest active players in the league.
-Both had turned 40 in the interregnum between the league shutting down in March of 2020 due to the COVID-19 pandemic and picking back up again in July.
-One other factor in this designation was the retirement of 43-year-old Vince Carter, whose Hawks were not invited to Orlando.
-Haslem had played just three games all season for the Heat at age 39 but did suit up once as a 40-year-old in “The Bubble,” starting at center in a meaningless regular season finale against the Pacers.
-He became the 29th person to reach that age as an active NBA player, the first to do so after going un-drafted, and only the fifth to do it while spending his entire career with one team.
-Crawford actually wasn’t on a roster in March of 2020, having last played with the Suns in ’18-’19.
-But the longtime bench scoring specialist was one of the feel good stories of “The Bubble,” signing with the Nets as a replacement for players who had opted out of the re-start.
-Crawford wound up playing just one game for Brooklyn at age 40, dropping five points and three assists in a win over the Bucks.
-That was his last NBA appearance but Crawford didn’t officially retire until 2022.
-Meanwhile, Haslem played three more seasons with the Heat before hanging it up, eventually becoming the oldest player in NBA Finals history in 2023 when he took the court two days shy of his 43rd birthday (the record had previously been held by Kareem Abdul-Jabbar).
+In the interregnum between the NBA shutting down in March of 2020 due to the COVID-19 pandemic and picking back up again that July, Haslem and Crawford both turned 40.
+Haslem had appeared in just four games before the season paused, but suited up once in “The Bubble” in a meaningless regular season finale.
+He became the first player to play to age 40 after going un-drafted, and only the fifth to play to 40 while spending his entire career with one team.
+Crawford actually wasn’t on a roster in March of 2020 but the longtime bench scoring specialist signed with the Nets for the 2020 re-start as an opt-out replacement.
+He played just one game for Brooklyn at age 40, dropping five points and three assists, in what turned out to be his final NBA appearance.
+Haslem played three more seasons with the Heat, eventually becoming the oldest player in NBA Finals history in 2023, when he took the court two days shy of his 43rd birthday.

 5) Herb Williams